>

 • John SayersManaging Director, Hodgson Sayers.

-Breakout 6: Delivering Long Term Growth – 2030s Prosperity Alliance
+Breakout 6: The Growth Britain Is Ready For – The 2030s Prosperity Alliance

 • Shevaun Haviland CBE, Director General, British Chambers of Commerce (Moderator)